Juan Mata: 2011–13: European success

 Mata made his debut for Chelsea against Norwich City on 27 August 2011, where he came on as a 68th-minute substitute for Florent Malouda and scored the club's third goal in the 11th minute of stoppage time.
 Chelsea went on to win the match 3–1.
 He started his first game for his new club in their next fixture on 10 September away to Sunderland, helping Chelsea secure a 1–2 win.
 On 14 September, Mata made his UEFA Champions League debut for Chelsea and scored in stoppage time to help his side defeat Bayer Leverkusen 2–0.

 On 29 October 2011, Mata assisted Chelsea's 6,000th league goal with an in-swinging cross which was headed in by Frank Lampard.
 In the same game, Mata scored with a spectacular 25-yard strike in a 3–5 home defeat to London rivals Arsenal.
 On 26 November, Mata set up the first two goals which were scored by John Terry and Daniel Sturridge and also scored the third goal himself in a 3–0 win against Wolverhampton Wanderers.
 He was awarded the Man of the Match in a 0–3 away win at St James' Park for his performance against Newcastle United.

-On 6 December 2011, during Chelsea's decisive Champions League match against former club Valencia CF, Mata created two assists for both of Didier Drogba goals.
+On 6 December 2011, during Chelsea's decisive Champions League match against former club Valencia, Mata created two assists for both of Didier Drogba goals.
 The game ended in a 3–0 win, which resulted in Chelsea qualifying first from their group.
 On Boxing Day, Mata scored his side's only goal in a 1–1 draw at Stamford Bridge against Fulham.
 Mata scored Chelsea's first goal of their FA Cup campaign in a 4–0 win over Portsmouth at Stamford Bridge.

 In an FA Cup fourth round tie with Queens Park Rangers at Loftus Road, Mata scored his side's only goal from the penalty spot in a 0–1 victory.
 On 5 February 2012, Mata scored against Manchester United in a 3–3 draw.
 On 21 February, Mata scored his side's only goal in their 1–3 defeat away at Napoli in the first leg of the Champions League round of 16.